Berkeley-Formula-Electric/BlankSTM32/README.md

 - JLC#: `C8304` (CBT6) `C8734` (C8T6)

+## STM32F303RE

+STM32F303RE comes with 4 independent OpAmps and 6 ADCs.
+Very good for multi-channel mixed-signal applications.
+Used in the 3D scale project.

+- JLC#: `C183214`

 ## STM32F446RE

 STM32F446RE is a bit more advanced compared to STM32F103Cx, with more pin available and running at a higher clock frequency.
 We use this in our microbasic design.